ecumenic/ecumenic.github.io/README.md

 # ◇

 ## 1. PROJECT:

-- Website for our collective open-source ethic responsible site-specific sustainable collaborative solidary cultural contemporary creativity development project.
+1.2.
+PROJECT SPECIFICITIES:

-## 2. PROJECT SPECIFICITIES:
+- International English HTML CSS JS scripted website.
 - Audience Restriction: [PG] - Parental Guidance Recommended.
 - Copyright License: Creative Commons [CC BY-NC-SA] 4.1.

-## 3. CONTRIBUTIONS NEEDED:
+## 2. CONTRIBUTIONS NEEDED:
 - Code optimization.
-- Website & project documentations translation to other languages.
+- Website & project documentations review and translation to other languages.
 - Ecumenic Creative Operations overall project optimization.

-## 4. CONTRIBUTING:
+## 3. CONTRIBUTING:

-4.1.
+3.1.
 Learn about our project processual architecture and our collaborations reliability engineering at our website and documentation in it: http://ecumenic.github.io

-4.2.
+3.2.
 Read our overall project README.ME
 https://github.com/ecumenic/project/blob/master/README.md

-4.3.
+3.3.
 Read our LICENSE
 https://github.com/ecumenic/project/blob/master/LICENSE

-4.4.
+3.4.
 Only contact us through our email ecumenic@protonmail.com with:
 - A paragraph about your work.
 - A paragraph about your desired contribution.
 - Feasable proofs you are able to develop your idea, such as your portfolio, execution project, and curriculum vitae.

-## 5. WEBSITE CREDITS:
+## 4. WEBSITE CREDITS:
 - Base Template by UIdeck Essence: http://www.uideck.com
 - Coding References by W3 Schools: https://www.w3schools.com
 - Layout References by LayoutIt: https://www.layoutit.com